 Analyze rates and fees charged by insurance carriers

 Some actuaries work for consulting firms and are contracted out to clients such as insurance companies and other businesses that aren't large enough to employ an actuary full-time.
 These positions may frequently require travel to various client locations.

 What Education is Needed?

-To become an actuary, you'll need to earn at least a bachelor's degree.
+To become an actuary, you'll need to earn at least an undergraduate degree from an accredited school.
 Actuary science, statistics, mathematics, and similar analytic fields are typical but not required.
-You'll need to pass a series of strident exams to become certified, so you should plan your education with this in mind.
+You'll also need to pass a series of difficult exams to become certified, so you should plan your education with this in mind.
 You'll need courses in economics, corporate finance, and applied statistics as well as a strong knowledge base in computer science.
 Here are the core courses you should plan on taking:

 two semesters of corporate finance

 three semesters of calculus